chanwooyang/Udacity-SDCND/T1-P2-TrafficSignClassifier/writeup_report.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[chart1]: ./writeup_images/chart1.png "Chart1"
+[chart2]: ./writeup_images/chart2.png "Chart2"
+[test_images]: ./writeup_images/six_test_images.png "6 Test Images"
+[six_test]: ./writeup_images/six_test_result.png "6 Test Images Result"
+[overall_test]: ./writeup_images/overall_test_result.png "Test Dataset Result"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-###1.
-Provide a basic summary of the data set.
+#### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used python built-in funciton 'len()' to get the number of each data sets: